etschmidt/boredroomnews/_posts/2019-08-27-longoria-cheeto.md

 hidden: true
 ---

-HOLLYWOOD - Eva Longoria will direct Fox Searchlight’s "Flamin' Hot," a biopic about Chester Cheeto, the tragi-comic hero and inventor who founded the Cheetos Empire.
+HOLLYWOOD - Eva Longoria will direct Fox Searchlight’s "Flamin' Hot," a biopic about Chester Cheetah, the tragi-comic hero and inventor who founded the Cheetos Empire.

 Boredroom News first reported in February, 2018, that Searchlight and DeVon Franklin were set to produce the film "Flamin' Hot," will follow Chester, a remarkably talented young Viennese snack merchant who unwittingly finds a fierce rival in the disciplined and determined Funyuns creator, Funyunio Salieri.